Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

 A pretty simple one, just assign a unique value for every birdie or eagle made.

 Different golfing errors are named after animals.
-During the round players will accumulate points based on the various mistakes they make.
+During the round, everybody will accumulate points based on the various mistakes they make.
 Depending upon the type of golf course you are playing and the standard of players it might be best to keep the unit stakes pretty low.
 The totals can quickly mount up.

 Snake.
 As mentioned earlier, every time someone 3-putts they hold the snake.
 Every subsequent time you add one unit to the total.
 At the end of the round whoever is left holding the snake will owe everyone else however many times the originally agreed unit stake.

 Fish.
-Probably not one to play in Florida as this one revolves around the number of times you hit into a water hazard.
+Probably not one to try in Florida as this one revolves around the number of times you hit into a water hazard.

 Bears.
 Every time you hit a tree, add one to your bear total.
 See how much you owe after eighteen holes.